Skip to content

 The *protogen.Plugin also provides a NewGeneratedFile method for creating output files.
 The *GeneratedFile type implements io.Writer, for writing generated code contents, but also has several other functions to aid in the generation of Go code.

-Note that the Go runtime library does not support insertion points.
+The Go runtime library doesn't support insertion points.
 Also note that you must use this method to create output—creating files directly on the file system isn't allowed.